 We are seeking mentors who are passionate about supporting undergraduate first-generation students as they navigate through their USC experience.
-You know first-hand what it is like to be a first-generation student at USC, so you can become a professional role model and provide helpful career guidance.
+You know first-hand what it is like to be a first-generation student at USC, so why not apply those experiences to become a professional role model and provide helpful career guidance.

-The mentor-mentee relationship that is fostered throughout the First-Generation Mentor Program gives students the opportunity to learn from someone with whom they can relate and provides mentors the opportunity to share their experiences and helpful advice to ensure student success.
+The mentor-mentee relationship that is fostered throughout the First-Generation Mentor Program gives students the opportunity to learn from someone with whom they can relate to and provides mentors the opportunity to share their insight and advice to ensure student success.
 Building a meaningful mentor-mentee relationship has proven to be greatly beneficial to our participating students:

 “I believe that a strong mentor-mentee relationship includes open communication, trust, and acceptance.
 With my mentor, I feel like there was no question I couldn’t ask.
 She actually invited so many more questions, and then went beyond that with extra advice as someone who has more experience.”

 “My mentor was always super open and comfortable and really reached out to find people that would be able to further mentor me as a pre-med student.
 She always encouraged me, celebrated my accomplishments, and gave good ideas on how to do little things to help me prepare for grad school.”

 “My mentor reached out to various colleagues so that I could hold informational interviews with them.
 She provided me with resources in order to facilitate the conversation.
 She gave it her all and helped me in any way she could.”